 Mix all ingredients together well and store in an air tight container.

 This smells absolutely divine.
-Cover it and set it aside for a sec.
+Cover it and set it aside.

 Step 2: The Pork Shoulder Brine

-A brine solution gives the meat the extra moisture it needs for a long, slow cooking process so you don’t end up with tough, dried out meat.
+A brine solution gives this pulled pork recipe the extra moisture it needs for a long, slow cooking process so you don’t end up with tough, dried out meat.

 Brine Solution Ingredients